precice/precice.github.io/pages/docs/adapters/calculix/adapter-calculix-pastix-build.md

 ### Updating shared libraries

-Running the adapter at this point should fail because of a missing shared library : `libparsec.so.2`.
-A possible fix to this is to copy it in your local library folder and run `ldconfig` :
+Running the adapter at this point should fail because of a missing shared library: `libparsec.so.2`.
+A possible fix to this is to copy it in your local library folder and run `ldconfig`:

 ```bash
     sudo cp ~/PaStiX/parsec_i8/lib/libparsec.so.2 /usr/local/lib